 - Can disassemble the code to modify it easier.

 - Creation of automatic modifications in a game's memory.

 - Possibility to debug the program during its modification.

 - Follow up the modifications of the values in the registers and on the memory map.

 - You can add plug-ins to make the software even more powerful.

-What games can be hacked?
+What games can be modified?

-The vast majority of games installed on your computer running macOS can be hacked.
+The vast majority of games installed on your computer running macOS can be modified.
 They don't necessarily need to be titles downloaded from the Mac App Store, games like Pokémon or Plants vs Zombies can also be altered.
 Therefore, forget about online games that aren't physically installed on your computer such as Facebook games or online platforms.